Guilly-AU/P5-Nina_Carducci-SEO_optimization/README.md

-# P5 - Create the homepage of a travel agency with HTML and CSS
+# P5 - Debug and optimize a photographer's website

 For this educational project, I assumed the role of a freelance developer, offering my SEO optimization services to Nina Carducci, a photographer.
 The website had a few bugs and was not well optimized.